ShaikChandini9/HospitalManagementSystem/README.md

 ---

 ## 🛡 Security Measures

-- Passwords encrypted using **BCrypt**
-- **JWT-based authentication** for stateless security
+- **JWT-based authentication** for stateless security.
-- Role-based access control (RBAC)
+- **Role-based access control (RBAC)**.
+- **Password hashing** using BCrypt.
-- Centralized exception handling and input validation
+- Centralized **input validation** and **error handling**.
-- Audit logs for sensitive actions
+- Audit trails for sensitive operations.
+- Potential integration with **OAuth2** and **2FA** in future.

 ---

 ## 🗺 Future Enhancements

-- Implement email notifications for appointments.
-- Add insurance claim processing module.
+- Event-driven communication using Kafka or RabbitMQ.
+- API documentation with Swagger/OpenAPI.
+- Healthcare interoperability via HL7/FHIR.
-- Introduce HL7/FHIR API for interoperability.
+- AI-driven analytics for patient care.
-- Build a React or Angular front-end interface.
+- Build a React or Angular front-end.
-- Deploy to Kubernetes for scalability.
+- Kubernetes deployment for production-grade scaling.